 Absolutely!
 To freeze your cheese twists, prep them using the recipe below, but don’t bake them.
 Put them on a cookie sheet, cover and freeze for around 4 hours (until firm).

-After the straws have firmed you can place them in a freezer-safe bag or container and put the whole thing in the freezer.
-When you’re ready to finish them, pull them out of the freezer and bake.
+After the straws are frozen solid, place them in a freezer-safe bag or container and freeze for up to a month.
+When you’re ready to use them, remove the frozen cheese straws from the freezer and bake as directed.

 How to Make Cheese Straws

 Step 1: Let puff pastry thaw until softened – around 30 minutes

 Step 2: Preheat oven to 400 and line your baking sheet with parchment paper